I’ve been doing something fun as a way to unwind lately – coloring!

 Coloring allows everyone to create beautiful works of art, even if they don’t consider themselves creative.
 Not only are they producing artworks worthy of framing, they are taking the time to slow their mind and focus only on the art of coloring.

-Coloring is actually changing lives.
-Bear with me here!
-It is being used not only by therapists and counselors to assist people suffering from mental health issues and trauma, and also by everyday people who have may want to use it instead of or in addition to traditional ways of meditation.
+Coloring is also being used not only by therapists and counselors to assist people suffering from mental health issues and trauma, and also by everyday people who have may want to use it instead of or in addition to traditional ways of meditation.

 Akin to meditating.

-Most people are aware of the fact that meditation can have resounding impact on your life.
-It has been used as a therapeutic tool to maintain balance and harmony in the body, mind and soul.
+Meditation can have resounding impact on your life, and has been used as a therapeutic tool to maintain balance and harmony in the body, mind and soul.
 As the art of meditating doesn’t come easily to everyone, coloring could work as a substitute.

 Through the sensual process of putting pen or pencil to paper we create a connection and flow between ourselves and the unfolding artwork.
 We touch.
 We feel.
 We focus.
 We relax.
 We reconnect with our inner child.
 And we meditate through the process of repetitive movement of pencil on paper.